StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 Does it show quality controls?

-Students and schools should know how questions are written, how AI is used, and where official materials remain the source of truth.
+Students and schools should know how questions are written, how quality is controlled, and where official materials remain the source of truth.

 Does it reveal the next task?